 – T. August Green

-I stopped by a Ford dealer and checked out a new Mustang EcoBoost Premium Convertible.
+I stopped by a Ford dealer to check out a new Mustang EcoBoost Premium Convertible.

 This is an impressive car from top to bottom, inside and out.
 A quick half-turn of a latch and the press of a button has the top down in seconds, easily fast enough to do at a traffic light.
 The subwoofer for the Shaker sound system swallows one corner of the trunk, but even with the top down the amount of luggage space is truly impressive.
 The vast majority of drop-tops on the market can’t make that claim.